noamross/redoc/README.md

 <!-- badges: end -->

 **redoc** is an experimental package to enable a two-way R-Markdown ⟷ Microsoft Word workflow.
-It is in early design phase.
-Testing and feedback is welcome\!
+It is in early design phase; *I will certainly break things, intentionally and accidentally.* Testing and feedback is welcome\!
 Please look at [CONTRIBUTING.md](https://github.com/noamross/redoc/blob/master/.github/CONTRIBUTING.md), (especially the [roadmap](https://github.com/noamross/redoc/blob/master/.github/CONTRIBUTING.md#roadmap))